 Kim finds that supervised-learning-trained models are easier to interpret, as the results are framed as probabilities or odds of an outcome.
 The tradeoff is that supervised methods are subject to a lot more bias as there are preconceived notions of what the inputs or outputs should be.

 Supervised, unsupervised and semi-supervised learning at Zillow

-Zillow, the housing service, uses supervised learning to provide personalized recommendations to its customers.
+Zillow, the housing service, uses unsupervised learning in a recommendation engine to provide personalized recommendations to its customers.
 The underlying recommender model is supervised by feedback signals such as home page views and home saves.
 Also, the Zestimate, an estimate of a house price, is calculated as a classical supervised learning problem where the labels come from the recent sale prices in real estate transactions.

 "Labeled data often comes at a cost, but it provides important supervision signals for model training," said Sangdi Lin, senior applied scientist at Zillow.

 Unlabeled data, by contrast, is largely available data -- and it also is useful in model building, Lin said.
 "We use unsupervised learning to understand the underlying data pattern and distribution when labels are not provided."

 Unsupervised learning has been used at Zillow, for example, to understand the characteristics of different customer segments such as users at different home shopping stages (e.g., early exploration stage or ready to transact stage).